mxjp/rvx/docs/reference/core/components.md

 	```

 ### Forwarding special attributes
-Sometimes it can be useful to forward properties to the root element of a component for allowing the user of the component to set the `class`, `style` or any other attributes.
+Sometimes it can be useful to forward properties to the root element of a component for allowing the user of the component to set `class`, `style` or any other attributes.

 === "JSX"
 	```jsx